International Date Line: Philippines (1521 and 1844)

 After Mexico gained its independence from Spain on 27 September 1821, Philippine trade interests turned to Imperial China, the Dutch East Indies and adjacent areas, so the Philippines decided to join its Asian neighbours on the west side of the IDL.
-To advance the calendar by one day, on 16 August 1844 the then governor-general Narciso Claveria, ordered that Tuesday, 31 December 1844 should be removed from the calendar.
+Governor-general Narciso Claveria consulted the Archbishop of Manila, Jose Segui, about fixing the time discrepancy of the Philippines compared to its Asian neighbors, to fix and ease the trade for the economic sustenance of the territory.
+To advance the calendar by one day, on 16 August 1844, Claveria ordered that Tuesday, 31 December 1844 should be removed from the calendar.
 Monday, 30 December 1844 was followed immediately by Wednesday, 1 January 1845.
 The change also applied to the other remaining Spanish colonies in the Pacific: the Caroline Islands, Guam, Mariana Islands, Marshall Islands and Palau as part of the Captaincy General of the Philippines.
 European publications were generally unaware of this change until the early 1890s, so they erroneously gave the International Date Line a large western bulge for the next half century.

 Tahiti & French Polynesia (early 1797 and late 1846)

 On 5 March 1797, missionaries of the London Missionary Society arrived on Tahiti from England.
 They had first tried to pass Cape Horn, but failing that, went along Cape of Good Hope and the Indian Ocean instead.
 As such, they introduced the date of the eastern hemisphere on the island.
 It was not until the ending of the Franco-Tahitian War and the restoration of the French Protectorate over the Tahitian Kingdom (which Tahitian nationalists had tried to fight off for two years of intense war with more than 1000 deaths) that the French commissioner Armand Joseph Bruat and the regent of the Tahitian Kingdom Paraita ordered that Tahiti had to follow the western hemisphere on 29 December 1846.